open-mmlab/mmyolo/docs/en/user_guides/useful_tools.md

 Instructions:

-1. `image-dir` is the root directory of the yolo-style dataset, which should contain `images`, `labels`, and `classes.txt`. `classes.txt` is the class declaration corresponding to the current dataset.
+1. `image_dir` is the root directory of the yolo-style dataset, which should contain `images`, `labels`, and `classes.txt`. `classes.txt` is the class declaration corresponding to the current dataset.
 One class a line.
 The structure of the root directory should be formatted as this example shows:

 ```bash
 .